 top of page

-Ngā haerenga/Outings
+Ngā tikanga haerenga/Outings

-Purpose: To ensure staff are provided with clear guidelines when planning for a variety of experiences outside the Centre.
+To ensure staff are provided with clear guidelines when planning for a variety of experiences outside the Centre.

+Outings are an essential element of the centre programme.
+Through outings in small and large groups, tamariki get to know the community and world beyond the centre, their experiences are broadened, and their sense of belonging is enhanced.
 Outings usually occur in small groups.
-Children who attend the centre on a full-time basis will generally take part in more outings than those children who attend part-time.
-We keep a record of children who have been on outings to monitor equity.
+Tamariki who attend the centre on a full-time basis will generally take part in more outings than those tamariki who attend part-time.
+We keep a record of tamariki who have been on outings to monitor equity.

 On outings every effort will be made to have a ratio of one adult to three children, one to four if children are over three years old.